WashUMusculoskeletalCore/Washington-University-Musculoskeletal-Image-Analyses/README.md

 - Cortical
 > Performs a standard cortical bone analysis

-> Inputs - A mask which covers the tissue considered to be cortical bone (NOT including medullary area), a lower (and upper) threshold set, and the background image cropped to only slices containing mask.
+> Inputs - A mask which covers the tissue considered to be cortical bone (NOT including medullary area), a lower (and upper) threshold set, and the background image.

 > Outputs - writes line to a text file in the folder containing the DICOM files loaded.